luqiang21/Learning-Notebook/Coursera-Motion_Planning_for_Self-driving_cars.md

 #### Receding horizon planner example
 - Only 1s of 2s trajectory is executed at each planning iteration
 - Planning horizon end time recedes towards time point at which the goal is reached
-#### The planner is greedy and sum-optimal, but is fast enough to allow for online planning, short-sighted.
+#### The planner is greedy and sub-optimal, but is fast enough to allow for online planning, short-sighted.
 ## Dynamic Windowing
 > Dynamic windowing will allow us to place linear and angular acceleration constraints on the vehicle's trajectory, in order to promote comfort as the vehicle progresses between planning cycles.
 ### Constraint in terms of steering angle